Boy racer: New Zealand

-The term boy racer is used in New Zealand to describe a youth that drives any form of vehicle that is of high performance and/or has been modified in any way (including factory fitted parts).
+The term boy racer is used in New Zealand to describe a youth that drives any form of vehicle that is of high performance or has been modified in any way (including factory fitted parts).
 The Land Transport (Unauthorised Street and Drag Racing) Amendment Act 2003 is commonly known as the "Boy Racer Act".

 In 2009, a government led by the National Party augmented the Act with the Land Transport (Enforcement Powers) Amendment Act and the Sentencing (Vehicle Confiscation) Amendment Act, which allow police to confiscate and "crush" (correctly, dismantle for saleable parts and destroy the remainder) vehicles on the third offence within four years, issue infringements for "cruising" and prosecute street racing and "antisocial" behaviour, by creating temporary by-laws.
 The first car crushing sentence was passed down in December 2011.

-The first car to be crushed in accordance with this act was a white Nissan Laurel crushed at a Lower Hutt scrap yard on the 21 June 2012 by New Zealand Police Minister of the time Anne Tolley.
+The first car to be crushed in accordance with this act was a white Nissan Laurel crushed at a Lower Hutt scrap yard on 21 June 2012 by New Zealand Police Minister of the time Anne Tolley.
 The crushed Nissan is now on display at Museum of Transport & Technology in Auckland.

 While the slang word "bogan" generally has a broader meaning, it is often used in New Zealand in reference to owners of larger Australian cars, like Ford Falcons or Holden Commodores.

 Most cheap vehicles in New Zealand are used Japanese imports and the culture follows modification of these cars.